-It is testament to the efforts of the management team and all staff that growth in the year once again outpaced - almost doubling - that of the wider podcasting industry (which itself continues to expand materially), leading to increased market share and further cementing the Company's position as one of the world's largest independent podcast companies in an industry that is rapidly maturing into mainstream media.
+It remains testament to the efforts of the management team and all staff that the Company's growth once again led to increased market share and further cemented its position as one of the world's largest independent podcast companies in an industry that continues its rapid maturity into mainstream media.

-In his CEO Review, Stuart Last provides further detail around the Company's strategy and focus, component parts of the business, operational and financial performance, the strong start to 2021 and the outlook for the future.
+In his CEO Review, Stuart Last provides further detail around the Company's strategy and focus, component parts of the business, operational and financial performance, the strong start to 2022 and the outlook for the future.